 Community Emergency Response Teams (CERT)

-The City of Dublin is excited to announce the launch of our local CERT Program.
 The CERT program is designed to educate community members about disaster preparedness and train them with basic disaster response skills to help assist neighbors and other members of the community following a disaster.

 CERT is a nationally supported initiative, organized by the Federal Emergency Management Agency (FEMA).
 Locally, the Alameda County Fire Department will serve as the lead coordinator for Dublin’s CERT Program.